 As Christians, we are called to have an outward focus, to see the needs of our neighbours, and to serve others.
 Jesus not only calls us to serve, but is also our example.

 At King’s, we want to foster an attitude of service we want to be people who are concerned with the needs of others.
 Having an attitude of service might open one’s eyes to the struggles of fellow students or to the needs of a family that has recently immigrated.
-Students might find themselves leading a discussion in a prison, coloring with a young girl at the Mustard Seed, digging ditches in Honduras, or holding an orphan in Kenya.
+Students might find themselves leading a discussion in a prison, colouring with a young girl at the Mustard Seed, digging ditches in Honduras, or holding an orphan in Kenya.
 There is no shortage of needs in our world, only a shortage of people willing to serve.

 Service opportunities at King's